aicodix/rir/README.md

 arecord -r 48000 -c1 -f S16_LE -V mono -s $((65536 * (30 - 5))) input.wav
 ```

-Compute Room Impulse Response and output only (use -1 for all) 4097 samples centered at the peak:
+Compute Room Impulse Response and output only 4097 (use -1 for all) samples, centered at the peak:

 ```
 ./rir output.wav input.wav filter.wav 4097